edcarp/python-intermediate-esces/_episodes/07-pandas-matplotlib.md

 contains stream discharge data, summarized at
 15 minute intervals (in cubic feet per second) for a streamgage on Boulder Creek at North 75th Street (USGS gage06730200) for 1-30 September 2013.
-If you'd like to use this dataset, please find it in the data folder.
+If you'd like to use this dataset, please download it and put it in your data directory.

 ## Clean up your data and open it using Python and Pandas